-Walking shoes, available in women's walking shoes as well as men's, are more often lighter than boots, enabling you to move faster.
+The best men's walking shoes and the best women's walking shoes are more often lighter than boots, enabling you to move faster.
 Shoes are also more packable, so they’re easier to take on a long haul walking holiday or backpacking adventure.
-However, the majority of walking shoes will start to struggle when the terrain gets really rough.
+There are a number of different kinds for different types of trip and trail – if you're looking for speed, you might be better off with a trail running shoe (there's a lot of crossover with walking shoes) or for vertiginous hikes, perhaps some approach shoes.
+However, the your standard walking shoes will start to struggle when the terrain gets really rough.

 - Stay comfy with a pair of the best hiking leggings